beluej123/OrbMechanics_Curtis/README.md

   - Validating the function's accuracy with known inputs and outputs.
   - Displaying additional orbital parameters such as the period for elliptical orbits.

-JBelue needs to fix the following figure; 2025-04-07
+TODO: JBelue needs to fix the following figure; 2025-04-07
 ![coe_from_sv_plot.png](https://github.com/Keeby-Astro/Space-Sciences-and-Astrodynamics/blob/main/Plots/coe_from_sv_plot.png)

 ---